lbod/delite-tutorial-old/beginner.md

 ###Handlebars
-If we look at the template we just created `./BlogPost/BlogPost.html` we can see it's created the following:
+If we look at the template Yeoman just created `./BlogPost/BlogPost.html` we can see it's created the following:

 ```html
 <template>